Terry & Molly Keene

 Building on a Dream

-While working at a bicycle shop right out of college, Terry designed a unique part that allowed motocross racing bikes to freewheel backwards without braking, a part he named the “Un-brake.”
+While working at a bicycle shop right out of college, Terry designed a unique part that allowed motocross racing bikes to freewheel backward without braking, a part he named the “Un-brake.”
 He dreamed of the potential to market the part, so he bought a single manual Gisholt Turret lathe and began machining in his garage.
 Soon the part was picked up by bicycle parts distributors, so Terry had a new challenge on his hands – how would he keep up with demand?

 As orders increased and new customers came on board, Terry quit his day job, bought more machines and opened up his own machine shop in 1978.
 He introduced Molly to the machining equipment and she fell in love with it.
 Shortly afterward, she quit her job as a prison guard and joined Terry in the shop.
 From there, it grew into something neither one had expected.